-Montenegro: New TPP Pljevlja China CMEC vs Skoda Praha, offers revealed2.
-April 2015. / SEE Energy News
+Montenegro: New TPP Pljevlja China CMEC vs Skoda Praha, offers revealed, SEE Energy News

 Skoda Praha wants to build a second unit of TPP Pljevlja with power output of 254 MW of electricity with an efficiency of 39.5 percent at a cost of 338.5 MEUR, and China Machinery Engineering Corporation CMEC is ready for construction of Unit II of 250 MW with an efficiency of 39 percent at a cost of 326 MEUR, according to the two companies offers.